pallets/flask/docs/extensiondev.rst

    -   it must be possible to use the factory pattern for creating applications.

-4. The license must be BSD/MIT/WTFPL licensed.
+4. The extension must be BSD/MIT/WTFPL licensed.
 5. The naming scheme for official extensions is *Flask-ExtensionName* or *ExtensionName-Flask*.
 6. Approved extensions must define all their dependencies in the